groboclown/nightjar-mesh/docs/aws-cli-equivalent.md

 ```

+## Get a List of EC2 Instances That the ECS Tasks Are Running On

+... describe the ECS tasks returned by `ecs list-tasks`.
+... run `ecs describe-container-instances` for each container instance ARN on the task description.
+This includes the EC2 instance ID.
+... run `ec2 describe-instances` for the list of instance IDs.

 ## Get Load Balancers and Port Mapping for a List of ECS Services

-How to find the load balancers used by ECS service ARNs running in the same cluster.
+How to find the load balancers used by ECS service ARNs running in the same cluster.  *Nightjar doesn't use this anymore.*

 ```bash
 aws ecs describe-services \